Information for Researchers

 Communication from the DHSIRB

-- After application is submitted: Within 24 hours of receipt the application will be logged and assigned a unique IRB tracking number.
+- After application is submitted: Within 24 hours of receipt the application will be logged and assigned a unique DHSIRB tracking number.
 An email confirmation will be sent to the principal investigator along with the tracking number.
-The number must be included in all future correspondence to the IRB concerning the project.
+The number must be included in all future correspondence to the DHSIRB concerning the project.

 Exempt submissions: The investigator will receive a letter within 14 business days of the DHSIRB action that includes the DHSIRB number, name of the research, reasons the research is exempt from DHSIRB review, and signature of the Chair or Vice Chair.
 (OAC 340:2-39-12)